chrisUsick/recipe-app/readme.md

 # install
 git clone https://github.com/chrisUsick/recipe-app.git
-cd recipe-app
+- cd recipe-app
-npm install
+- npm install
-grunt
+- grunt build

-Then go to chrome and load the unpackaged extension
+Then go to chrome and load the unpackaged extension.
+When running the app it returns many errors when pa When parsing a site it returns a lot of errors in the console.
+These errors are just not being able to load the images with the html so they can be ignored.

 # competing products
 - the main competitor is probably evernote